 If you need some extra help with yoga or physical therapy, there’s an easier way to get it: assisted stretching.
 But what is assisted stretching?
 How does it differ from conventional extension?
 And how can it help your body?
 We’ve got all the answers!

 The benefits are plentiful.
-From improving range of motion to reducing pain, assisted stretching can help with various issues.
+From improving the range of motion to reducing pain, assisted stretching can help with various issues.

 This blog post will discuss the benefits of assisted stretching and how it can help you cure all your chronic aches, pains, and joint muscle issues.